1938 United States Senate election in Kentucky: Background

 Happy Chandler unsuccessfully challenged Barkley for his U.S. Senate seat.

-Barkley faced a primary challenge in his 1938 re-election bid from A. B. "Happy" Chandler, Kentucky's popular governor who had a strong political organization throughout the state.
+Barkley faced a primary challenge in his 1938 re-election bid from Happy Chandler, Kentucky's popular governor who had a strong political organization throughout the state.
 According to historian James C. Klotter, Chandler was confident of his ascension to the presidency and saw the Senate as a stepping stone.
-Chandler twice asked Roosevelt to appoint Kentucky's junior Senator, M. M. Logan, to a federal judgeship so he could arrange his own appointment to Logan's Senate seat.
-The retirement of Supreme Court Justice George Sutherland in January 1938 gave President Franklin Roosevelt the opportunity to accommodate Chandler's wishes, but Roosevelt preferred a younger option, and Barkley recommended Solicitor General Stanley Forman Reed for the appointment.
+Chandler twice asked President Franklin Roosevelt to appoint Kentucky's junior senator, M. M. Logan, to a federal judgeship so he could arrange his own appointment to Logan's seat.
+The retirement of Supreme Court justice George Sutherland in January 1938 gave Roosevelt the opportunity to accommodate Chandler's wishes, but Roosevelt preferred a younger option, and Barkley recommended solicitor general Stanley Forman Reed for the appointment.
 Chandler's mentor, Virginia senator Harry F. Byrd, and the bloc of Democrats who opposed Roosevelt's New Deal then encouraged Chandler to announce his candidacy for Barkley's seat.
+Chandler's candidacy would serve as a counterbalance to Roosevelt's 1938 efforts to purge the party of opponents in the Senate.

 Eager to augment his power and angered by the refusal of Roosevelt and Barkley to accept his suggestion of appointing Logan to the Supreme Court, Chandler did not attend a long-planned dinner in Barkley's honor on January 22, 1938.
-Instead, he held an event of his own at Louisville's exclusive Pendennis Club and alluded to a challenge to Barkley in the upcoming primary.
-Barkley officially announced his re-election bid on January 23, the following day.
-The death of another federal judge on January 26 provided a second opportunity for Roosevelt to appoint Senator Logan to a judgeship and appease Chandler, but Logan refused to consider the appointment.
+Instead, he held an event of his own at Louisville's exclusive Pendennis Club and alluded to his plans to challenge Barkley in the upcoming primary.
+Barkley officially announced his re-election bid on the following day, January 23.
+The death of another federal judge on January 26 provided a second opportunity for Roosevelt to appoint Logan to a judgeship and appease Chandler, but Logan refused to consider the appointment.
 Following a January 31 meeting in Washington, D.C. between Roosevelt and Chandler, in which Roosevelt urged Chandler to put his senatorial ambitions on hold, Byrd encouraged Chandler to challenge Barkley.
-Chandler heeded Byrd's advice by making an official announcement of his candidacy on February 23 in Newport, Kentucky.
+Chandler officially announced his candidacy on February 23 in Newport.